publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch80/m__us_usc_t10_s1561.md

 >         “(2)  __Deadline for establishment__  __.—__

->         The Secretary shall establish the Advisory Committee not later than 30 days before the termination date of the independent panel established by the Secretary under section 576(a)(2) of the National Defense Authorization Act for Fiscal Year 2013 ([Public Law 112–239][/us/pl/112/239]; [126 Stat.
-1758][/us/stat/126/1758]), known as the ‘judicial proceedings panel’.
+>         The Secretary shall establish the Advisory Committee not later than 90 days after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2016 \[Nov.
+25, 2015\].

 >     “(b)  __Membership__  __.—__